kacperosko/PyStore/README.md

 + **Blog Section:** Stay informed with a blog section and a comments module.
 + **Discount Handling**: Easily apply discounts to your purchases.

 All components have been meticulously designed using Vertabelo to ensure the highest quality architecture.
+You can check the design [here](Database-Schema.png)
 ## Demo
 Explore a live demo of PyStore at [pystore.pythonanywhere.com](https://pystore.pythonanywhere.com)